realms-mud/core-lib/README.md

 I have not tested this mudlib with drivers other than the LDMud driver.
 When compiling it, you will need to keep a few things in mind:

-This mudlib does not have any compat-mode dependencies that I am immediately aware of.
-However, there are some native mode dependencies that are also not in place and it has been a very low priority for me to resolve these issues.
-When compiling the driver, be sure to use the --compat flag
+There are some differences between the native regular expression engine and that provided via PCRE.
+While it's a task in my backlog, I have not yet resolved the issue.
+For now, make sure that PCRE is diabled using the --disable-use-pcre flag.

 There is a great deal more executional complexity when using this mudlib over typical libs.
 On the down side, there are most definitely many activities that will require more evaluation time and